Pull

 :limit Option

-In the absence of an explicit limit, pull will return the first 1000 values for a cardinality-many attribute.
+By default, Pull will return the first 1000 values for a cardinality-many

 :limit Option Example